riker-rs/website/docs/selection.md

 let hga = ctx.select("/user/comms/high_gain_1").unwrap();
 ```

 This will return an `ActorSelection`.
 In some ways an `ActorSelection` behaves like an `ActorRef` but represents a collection of actors.
-When sending a message to a seclection all the actors in the selection that accept the sent message type will receive the message.
+When sending a message to a selection all the actors in the selection that accept the sent message type will receive the message.

 To send messages to a selection: